 'Self-reliant' mission is nothing but repackaged 'Make in India' initiative: Shahshi Tharoor

-New Delhi, May 13: Congress leader Shashi Tharoor on Wednesday took a jibe Prime Minister Narendra Modi's announcement on the Rs 20 lakh crore economic package's "Self-reliant India Mission" and said that it nothing new but a repackaged version of "Make in India" initiative.
+New Delhi, May 13: Congress leader Shashi Tharoor on Wednesday took a jibe at Prime Minister Narendra Modi's announcement on the Rs 20 lakh crore economic package's "Self-reliant India Mission" and said that it nothing new but a re-packaged version of "Make in India" initiative.

 Taking to Twitter, the Congress leader tweeted a Hindi couplet to express his views on the same.